vishxly/ecoyaan/README.md

 ## Feedback

 Have any questions, suggestions, or feedback?
-Feel free to reach out to us at support@ecoyaan.com.
+Feel free to reach out to us.

 ## License